code-iai/UE4Bson/README.md

 # UE4Bson
-This is an Unreal Engine 4 plugin which adds basic Bson support.
+This is an **experimental** Unreal Engine 4 plugin which adds basic Bson support.
 Currently the only supported platform is Win64.

 ## Getting it to work